 Mortgage Lenders

-Keep in mind that mortgage lenders, especially banks will usually require the buyer to pay an extensive amount of closing costs, title insurance and property tax as well as finance charges.
+Keep in mind that mortgage lenders, especially banks will usually need the buyer to pay a large amount of closing costs, title insurance, and property tax as well.
 Interest on the entire loan is usually added to the whole balance of the sales price.
-If an amortization shot is made, the lender will combine the interest and the application fees to figuring out whether the buyer is able to afford the home or not.
-The time spent counting on if a buyer can truly afford to own a home is more than enough to deter many people from making this dream come true.

 No Income Mortgage